 Eau Claire and Madison, Wisconsin

-Third Party Lawsuits
+Third Party Involvement

-If you or a loved one has been injured or killed in a auto accident in Madison or anywhere in Wisconsin, please call the Wisconsin car accident attorneys of Boller & Vaughan LLC at or submit an online questionnaire.
-Your initial consultation with the Wisconsin car accident lawyers of Boller & Vaughan LLC is free of charge and if we agree to handle your case, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery of funds.
-In many cases, a personal injury lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
-Please call right away to ensure that you do not waive your right to possible compensation.
+The experienced legal team at Boller & Vaughan LLC provides an initial, free consultation for any type of Wisconsin car accident.
+If we agree to process your case, we work on a contingency fee basis.
+This means that we get paid for our services only if there is a monetary recovery of funds.
+In many auto accident cases, there are expiration dates known as a statute of limitation.
+Be sure to call 608-807-0078 right way to ensure that you are not waiving any rights to possible compensation.